-6. For the items selected in procedure 2: For Federal awards, we determined whether the disbursements complied with the applicable specific program compliance requirements summarized in the Compliance Supplement (or contained in the grant agreement, if the program is not included in the Compliance Supplement) and for state and local awards, we determined whether the disbursements complied with the grant agreement, relating to:.
+6. For the items selected in procedure 2: For state and local awards, we determined whether the disbursements complied with the grant agreement, relating to:

 Activities allowed or unallowed:

 We reviewed the previously listed disbursements for types of services allowed or not allowed.
 There were no instances of non-compliance noted in our testing.